'Birds Of Prey' Review: Margot Robbie's Sparkling Villain Gets To Fly & Wild Out

-The title should definitely say something more like ‘Harley Quinn (and something something)’ instead of Birds Of Prey (and the Fantabulous Emancipation of One Harley Quinn) as this movie certainly starts with, follows and ends with the character of Harley Quinn (played by Margot Robbie).
+The title should definitely say something more like ‘Harley Quinn (and something something)’ instead of Birds Of Prey as this movie certainly starts with, follows and ends with the character of Harley Quinn (played by Margot Robbie).
 You could make an argument that there’s never a real team-up but I guess that’s more of a marketing blunder.
-The film itself is mostly just a colorful two-hour game of capture the flag but thankfully it’s as fully realised version of that as it can be.
-I mean who doesn’t love some capture the flag.
+The film itself is mostly just a colourful two-hour game of capture the flag but thankfully it’s as fully realised version of that as it can be.
+I mean, who doesn’t love to play some capture the flag.

-Take some notes productions and studios: this is how you do action scenes.
+Take notes, productions and studios: this is how you do action scenes.
 There’s no need for brain-numbing cuts, close-ups of muscles or nothing but dark lighting.
-Birds Of Prey’s action is correctly shot, camera is locked into the right place all the time and the actors/stunt doubles get interesting stunt stuff to do (apparently Robbie does do a lot of them herself).
+Birds Of Prey’s action is correctly shot, the camera is locked into the right place all the time and the actors as well as stunt doubles get interesting stunt choreography to execute (apparently Robbie does do a lot of them herself).
 I’d love to see this much work and care put into action way more often.
-Support system is also in place as the acting is all around solid: Robbie is once again perfectly in tune with the tone, Ewan McGregor (as Black Mask) is physically so extravagant in every scene while Chris Messina (as Victor Zsasz) and Rosie Perez (as Renee Montoya) get their roles down as soon as they appear on the screen.
+Support system is also in place as the acting is all around solid: Robbie is once again perfectly in tune with the tone, Ewan McGregor (as Black Mask) is physically so extravagant in every scene while Chris Messina (Victor Zsasz) and Rosie Perez (Renee Montoya) get their roles down as soon as they appear on the screen.
 Director Cathy Yan clearly had a real vision for the film’s look and that pretty much leaks through the screen.

-Birds Of Prey isn’t out to hunt but it’s sparkly and playful (with the flag).
+Birds Of Prey isn’t out to hunt but it’s sparkly and playful.